-- I. This Statement of Need and Reasonableness describes the permanent rules proposed for the Cost-Share Maxi-Audit Grant Program for public and private non-profit institutions.
-The proposed rules are modeled on the rules of the State Cost-Share Maxi-Audit Grant Program, the Department, and other state agencies which operate similar programs and also on the procedures published at State Register January 30, 1984 (8S.R.
-1614). - The proposed rules create a program of financial assistance to minnesota public and private non-profit institutions to conduct building energy audits and, as such, have no direct effect on small businesses.
-Rules covering programs such as this are exempted from not directly affect small businesses.
+This Statement of Need and Reasonableness describes the permanent rules proposed for the Cost-Share Maxi-Audit Grant Program.
+The proposed rules are modeled on the rules of the Department and other state agencies which operate similar programs and also on the procedures published at State Register January 30, 1984 (8S.R.
+1614).